-You can import transactions into QuickBooks that contain a currency that is different from your home currency using Zed Axis.
+You can import transactions into QuickBooks desktop (click here for QuickBooks Online) that contain a currency that is different from your home currency using Zed Axis.
 You must have multi currency switched on in the company preferences and be using a version of QuickBooks that supports multi currency.
-Note that the multi currency feature in the US edition of QuickBooks is different to the multi currency feature in pre-2010 non US editions of QuickBooks (ie Canadian, UK, Australian, etc).
-Depending on the country version that you are using you need to keep in the mind the following to successfully import multi currency transactions:

-When importing transactions that contain multiple currencies, QuickBooks will determine the currency to use based on the currency set on the Customer or Vendor record, it is not necessary to specify the currency however it is possible to specify an Exchange Rate that should be used for that particular transaction.
+When importing transactions that contain multiple currencies, QuickBooks will determine the currency to use based on the currency set on the Customer or Vendor record, it is not necessary to specify the currency (although you can map it as Axis uses this if it needs to create a new non home currency Customer or Vendor see screen shot above) however it is possible to specify an Exchange Rate that should be used for that particular transaction.
 The exchange rate is the market price for which this currency can be exchanged for the currency used by the QuickBooks company file as the "home" currency.

 If you experience a problem please raise a support ticket.